 Perhaps the weakest link in our approach, at least from a physical perspective, is the expression for magnetic field intensity, for which we combined the Lundquist solution and the self-similar empirical tendency for the decaying of magnetic intensity with heliocentric distance.
-Although it is a straightforward expression to approximate representative data, it keeps similarities with the theoretical approach described by Démoulin et al. (2008), who applied similar geometrical conditions.
+Although it is a straightforward expression to approximate representative data, it retains similarities to the theoretical approach described by Démoulin et al. (2008), who applied similar geometrical conditions.
 In such a theoretical approach, the magnetic intensity for an isotropic expansion decays as e^{-2} , where e is a time-dependent factor that normalizes the distance from the CME center in the Bessel functions.
-In our case, such a normalizing factor is proportional

-- to R and, for consistency, R^{-2} should be similar to the empirical tendency that express the intensity decaying in Equation (15).
-We can verify this since $R^2 \propto r^{2 \times (0.78 \pm 0.12)} \sim r^{-1.56 \pm 0.24}$, whereas the previously described empirical tendency goes as $\sim r^{-1.85 \pm 0.07}$, values that are close each other, especially when considering the uncertainties.
-Hence, although Equation (15) is an ad hoc expression to approximate the magnetic field intensity, it is consistent with the theoretical approach by Démoulin et al. (2008). - 590 Another simplification we used concerned the orientation of the CME, which we restricted to CMEs whose associated active regions were near the center of the solar disk.
-It is precisely those events, with the solar disk center as source region, that are likely to have the strongest geomagnetic effects.
-Such a restriction allowed us to assume that the spacecraft intercepts the CME near its symmetry axis, and kept our expressions as simple as possible as we aimed in this introductory work.
-The only case for which we superficially investigated the effects of deviation from the CME axis on our synthetics profiles was for the magnetic - 595 intensity.
-Although such an exploration gave a first glimpse about the way magnetic profiles and travel times are affected by the spacecraft trajectory; the exploration also requires us to contemplate rotation of the CME itself.
+In our case, such a normalizing factor is proportional to Rand, for consistency, R^{-2} should be similar to the empirical tendency that expresses the intensity decaying in Eq.
+(15).
+We can verify this since $R^2 \propto r^{2 \times (0.78 \pm 0.12)} \sim r^{-1.56 \pm 0.24}$ whereas the previously described empirical tendency goes as $\sim r^{-1.85\pm0.07}$, values that are close to each other, especially when considering the uncertainties.
+Hence, although Eq.
+(15) is an ad hoc expression to approximate the magnetic field intensity, it is consistent with the theoretical approach by Démoulin et al. (2008).

+Another simplification we used concerned the orientation of the CME, which we restricted to CMEs whose associated active regions were near the center of the solar disk.
+It is precisely those events, with the solar disk center as the source region, that are likely to have the strongest geomagnetic effects.
+Such a restriction allowed us to assume that the spacecraft intercepts the CME near its symmetry axis and kept our expressions as simple as possible, as we aimed in this introductory work.
+The only case for which we superficially investigated the effects of deviation from the CME axis in our synthetics profiles was for the magnetic intensity.
+Although such an exploration gave a first glimpse into the way magnetic profiles and travel times are affected by the spacecraft trajectory, the exploration also requires us to contemplate rotation of the CME itself.
 It is important to comment that the additional degrees of freedom due to rotation and displacement may help to reduce the error for magnetic intensity profiles.
-We reserve as future work a geometrical generalization in which we will solve a more general approach. - Our synthetic speed profiles showed the decreasing tendency regularly associated with the aging effect.
-The aging could express it self as a constant-slope or a curve-like tendency and is manly driven by the expansion of CMEs.
-However, we found that deceleration of expansion rate of CMEs is highly related with the effects if aging in such a way that intense(negligible) decelerations would generate curve(constant-slope)-like speed profiles.
-Additionally, as long as the CME expansion could be modeled by a self-similar expression, fast(slow) and large(small) CMEs would have larger(smaller) decelerations in expansion rates. - In addition, we also found that deceleration of expansion rate of CMEs also affects the symmetry of magnetic fields profiles, making the magnetic peak to appear earlier than the CME center (see discussion of Figure 7).
-For this case, the asymmetry grew larger with the intensification of deceleration, and for the hypothetical case of negligible deceleration (slow and small CMEs) we would expect highly-symmetrical profiles of magnetic intensity.
-Finally, we observed that the average between the peaks of magnetic intensity and the midpoint of transit times were consistent with the travel time of CME centers, conditions that hold for different trajectories, speeds and sizes.
+We reserve as future work a geometrical generalization in which we will solve a more general approach.

+Our synthetic speed profiles showed the decreasing tendency regularly associated with the aging effect.
+The aging could express itself as a constant-slope or curve-like tendency and is mainly driven by the expansion of CMEs.
+However, we found that deceleration of the expansion rate of CMEs is highly related to the effects of aging in such a way that intense (negligible) decelerations would generate curve(constant-slope)-like speed profiles.
+Additionally, as long as the CME expansion could be modeled by a selfsimilar expression, fast (slow) and large (small) CMEs would have larger (smaller) decelerations in expansion rates.

+In addition, we also found that deceleration of the expansion rate of CMEs also affects the symmetry of magnetic field profiles, making the magnetic peak appear earlier than the CME center (see discussion of Fig. 7).
+For this case, the asymmetry grew larger with the intensification of deceleration, and for the hypothetical case of negligible deceleration (slow and small CMEs) we would expect highly symmetrical profiles of magnetic intensity.
+Finally, we observed that the average between the peaks of magnetic intensity and the midpoint of transit times were consistent with the travel time of CME centers, conditions that hold for different trajectories, speeds, and sizes.